utnet-org/utility-readonly/docs/practices/workflows/run_a_node.md

 ## Recap

 Great!
-So we've learned how to run our very own single-node NEAR network using a binary we've built from source.
+So we've learned how to run our very own single-node UNC network using a binary we've built from source.
 The steps are:

 - Create configs with `cargo run --profile dev-release -p uncd -- init`